GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### Why

-APIs that trigger a permission prompt, like notifications, geolocation, and credentials, are intentionally designed to be disruptive to a user as they tend to be related to powerful functionality that requires opt-in.
+APIs that trigger a permission prompt, like notifications, geolocation, and credentials, are intentionally designed to be disruptive to a user because they tend to be related to powerful functionality that requires opt-in.
 Triggering these prompts without additional context, like on page load, makes users less likely to accept those permissions and more likely to distrust them